 While it took a few years for the public to embrace the Dodge Viper for sale, enthusiasts had no idea what was in the works.
 Going back to basics, engineers retained the exterior styling of the RT/10 Roadster while making significant improvements to the engine and chassis.
 The 1996-2002 Dodge Viper price, specs, photos and review are an essential resource if you are considering a second-generation Viper.
+If you are considering purchasing a 2nd gen Viper, you would be in the market for quite the excellent sports car.
+It features unorthodox engineering, iconic styling, and absolutely brutal performance.
 In addition to numerous upgrades, the RT/10 Roadster was joined by the 1996 Viper GTS coupe for sale.
-Let’s take a look at both. to find out which one is right for you.
+Let's take a look at both. to find out which one is right for you.

 1996-2002 Dodge Viper Price

 As the 1996 Dodge Viper GTS price reflects the development of a new model, it had an MSRP of $66,000.
 The 1996-2002 Dodge Viper price for the RT/10 roadster remained at $58,600.
+That said, times have changed, and values have begun to increase for this car as it's becoming considered a classic by many, with this especially being the case for special models.
+However, if you're willing to own an example with some miles on the odometer, a little searching may well lead you to a car that has a price similar to the original 2nd gen Dodge Viper MSRP.
 For this amount, buyers had more content to choose from.
 Instead of burning your legs, both models gained full-length exhaust.
 Glass replaced the plastic windows for more security and insulation, and an aluminum hardtop was offered on the roadster along with a sliding top window.

 1996-2002 Dodge Viper Review